 The BSc (Hons) Health and Exercise Science degree at Lincoln aims to inspire and empower students to become confident and efficient professionals.
 It prepares students to work with a broad array of issues in the physical activity and health development sector.

-The course offers the opportunity to develop in-depth knowledge and understanding of health and the underpinning exercise science behind it.
-It aims to prepare students to support and evaluate clients with health-related problems, both physically and psychologically, learning to prescribe evidence-based exercise programmes based on their individual requirements.
+The course is designed to develop students’ knowledge and understanding of health, as well as the underpinning exercise science behind it.
+It aims to prepare students to support clients from a range of population groups, both physically and psychologically, and to prescribe evidence-based interventions according to individual requirements.